Visiting Portland on a budget? Check out these free things to do.

 See the rich history of the locomotives and railroad industry in Oregon.
 You can get a guided tour of the big engines or even hop aboard the Oregon Pacific Railroad for a short trip.

 We’ve enjoyed getting to know whiskies the past couple of years, but have only done one distillery tour.
 We’re excited to check out the local ones and hopefully find a new go-to beverage.

-They meet at different locations every weekday of the week, but find one that’s convenient for you and get your namaste on (did I use that correctly? 😝).
-Most free yoga classes recommend donations, but this one will not even take them.
+They meet at different locations every weekday of the week, but find one that’s convenient for you and get your namaste on (did I use that correctly? :P).
+Most free yoga classes recommend donations.

 16. Look for Wildlife

 If you love wildlife photography or you just enjoy viewing wildlife, there are a few different options around Portland.
 There’s great birding at Oak’s Bottom Wildlife Refuge and Sauvie Island.
 You can also go feed fish at the Bonneville Lock and Dam.

 If you’re looking to shoot photos, don’t forget to bring the longest lens you have!